Vayots Dzor Province: History

 Vayots Dzor is first mentioned in the History of Armenia by Movses Khorenatsi.
 The region has been inhabited by humans since prehistoric times.
 Archaeological investigations have uncovered many sites and objects dating back to the Paleolithic Era and the Bronze Age, including carvings on cliffs depicting scenes of hunting and animals.
 The Areni-1 cave complex—including the 6,100-year-old Areni-1 winery—discovered in archaeological excavations conducted between 2007 and 2011, revealed that the region was settled during the 5th millennium BC (Late Chalcolithic Age).
 The winery consists of fermentation vats, a wine press, storage jars, pottery sherds, and is believed to be the earliest known winery in history.
 A 5500-year-old leather shoe, the oldest known piece of leather footwear, has also been found in Areni-1.

 As early as the 8th century BC, the area of modern-day Vayots Dzor was part of the Kingdom of Urartu.
-Later, it became part of the Kingdom of Armenia forming the Vayots Dzor canton of the Syunik Province.
+Later, it became part of the Kingdom of Armenia forming the Vayots Dzor canton of the province of Syunik, under the rule of the Siunia dynasty.

-Many churches, monastic complexes, bridges and caravanserais were built between the 10th and 13th centuries, when Vayots Dzor was part of the Kingdom of Syunik under the rule of the Siunia dynasty.

-During the Middle Ages, the Silk Road passed through the area of Vayots Dzor, particularly the road that currently links the town of Martuni with Yeghegnadzor.
-Vayots Dzor was home to one of the earliest higher educational centres of medieval Armenia, the University of Gladzor; founded around 1280 by Nerses of Mush.
+The Orbelian family became especially prominent in Vayots Dzor and Syunik during the Middle Ages.
+Many churches, monastic complexes, bridges and caravanserais were built between the 10th and 13th centuries under their influence.
+Vayots Dzor benefited from its location on the Silk Road, particularly along the road that now links the town of Martuni with Yeghegnadzor.
+During this period, the province became home to the University of Gladzor.
+Founded around 1280 by Nerses of Mush, it was one of the earliest higher educational centres of medieval Armenia.